archibald-carrion/Cache_controller_simulator/README.md

 - [ ] implement own equivalent of constants.py
 - [ ] implement system that can use multiple replacement policies
 - [ ] implement system that can use multiple cores to simulate multi-core systems
+- [ ] Implement cool visualizations of the cache memory system